Samantha: An American Girl Holiday

 Samantha: An American Girl Holiday is a 2004 television film, based on the American Girl children's books written by Susan S. Adler and Valerie Tripp.
+The film was produced by Revolution Television, Red Om Films, American Girl and Warner Bros.
+Television and premiered on The WB on November 23, 2004.
 The film follows young, wealthy Samantha Parkington's adventures with three poor orphan girls.
 Shot in Toronto, Ontario, Canada, the 86-minute film features lavish period costumes and settings, and was nominated for three Young Artist Awards, winning one.

-Samantha is the first in the series of An American Girl films.
+Samantha is the first film in the American Girl franchise.

 Plot

-Samantha and Nellie become fast friends.
-The girls turn to each other in happiness and sorrow, adventure and danger, and grow as close as sisters.